The probabilistic world

 A different algebraic structure is related to sums and products of operators.
-As we have seen, the operator product (matrix product) of $\hat{A}_\mathrm{H}$ and $\hat{B}_\mathrm{d}$ appears in the computation of the classical correlation function.
-We are interested in the operator algebra for the local-observable operators that obey the conditions (1)--(4) in eq.\,\eqref{LS8} for local operators associated to local observables.
+We are interested in the operator algebra for local-observable operators that obey the conditions (1)--(4) in eq.\,\eqref{LS8}.
 Let $\hat{A}$ and $\hat{B}$ be two local-observable operators obeying the conditions \eqref{LS8}.
 The question arises if the product operator,

 obeys again the conditions \eqref{LS8}.
-If yes, a second question asks what are the relations between the operator $\hat{A}\hat{B}$ and the classical product observable $AB$, if $A$ and $B$ are the local observables associated to $\hat{A}$ and $\hat{B}$, respectively.
+We take here the anticommutator in order to ensure real eigenvalues of $\hat C$ if $\hat A$ and $\hat B$ are symmetric matrices.
+If $\hat C$ obeys the conditions~\eqref{LS8} we may associate a local observable $C$ to this operator.